All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Tirzepatide is the only approved medication that activates both GLP-1 and GIP receptors.
 This distinction may be especially relevant for anxiety, because GIP receptors are concentrated in brain regions central to threat processing and emotional regulation .

-The GIP receptor is heavily expressed in the hippocampus, which plays a critical role in contextual fear memory.
+The GIP receptor is heavily expressed in the hippocampus, which matters in contextual fear memory.
 When the hippocampus is functioning normally, it helps the brain distinguish between genuine threats and safe situations.
 Dysfunction in hippocampal processing, commonly observed in anxiety disorders, leads to overgeneralized fear responses, where everyday situations trigger disproportionate alarm .

 GLP-1 receptors, meanwhile, are found in the amygdala and paraventricular nucleus of the hypothalamus, areas that drive acute fear responses and control cortisol release.
 By activating receptors in both systems simultaneously, tirzepatide may address anxiety at multiple neural levels: improving how the brain encodes and retrieves threat memories (GIP pathway) while dampening the acute stress response (GLP-1 pathway).